5 Benefits of Low Impact Exercise

 1 | Do More

-High-impact workouts call for a significant amount of downtime.
+High-impact workouts like on a circuit training equipment call for a significant amount of downtime.
 On your rest days, your body repairs and builds the muscle strength that you’ve been working so hard to achieve.
 However, with a low-impact exercise routine, you can cut those rest days back significantly.
 (If you want to.
 Always listen to your body.)
 Exercises like swimming and yoga are practiced every day by many people across the globe.
 The trick is to play with the intensity of the workout and allow for “active rest days.”
 If you think that high-impact exercises are the only way to go for calorie burn, think again.
 Low-impact exercises can allow you to work out for a longer time in each session, and more often throughout the week without the higher chance of injury.

 2 | Less Chance of Injury